-The Centers for Disease Control and Prevention (CDC) updated its guidance for travelers who are at increased risk for severe illness from Coronavirus/COVID-19 to recommend they avoid cruises, regardless of vaccination status.
+The Centers for Disease Control and Prevention (CDC) updated its guidance for travelers who are at increased risk for severe illness from COVID-19 to recommend they avoid cruises, regardless of vaccination status.

 The new CDC guidance applies to people with certain medical conditions, older adults, pregnant and recently pregnant people.
 Before the announcement, the agency recommended that only people who were not fully COVID vaccinated avoid cruise ships.